By Jessica Burde

 An Audience Who Wants More YOU

 Newsletters don't just get you eyeballs.
 Your subscriber list is a collection of people who want to hear what you have to say.
 So not only are people reading your newsletter, but your audience is already interested in what you offer.
 Your subscriber list is a self-selecting target audience.
 Audience targeting doesn’t get better than that.
 Which is why …

 Newsletters Have the Best Conversion Rates

 Hands down, the best way to make a sale is from your subscriber list.
-Your subscriber list is marketing gold — a self-selected target market who wants more and invites you to market directly to them.
+Your customer list is marketing gold — a self-selected target market who wants more and invites you to market directly to them.
 All you have to do is give them what they want.

 There you have it.
 Five free email marketing services, and the reasons you need to start using one today.
 It is never too early to start building a subscriber list.